Use a rolling budget for flexibility and long-term planning

 For instance, a manager setting a ZBB budget can predict expenses a month or quarter more accurately than a year in advance.
 Thus, ZBB is often constrained to shorter terms.

-Rolling versus incremental budgets
+Rolling vs. incremental budgets

 Incremental budgets incorporate some aspects of rolling budgeting.

-• Accounting teams will add or subtract a percentage from the previous period's budget to derive projections for current periods.
+- Accounting teams will add or subtract a percentage from the previous period's budget to derive projections for current periods

+However, this method is less flexible than rolling budgets.
 Rolling forecasts help you account for business changes faster than incremental methods.
 Ultimately, incremental methods bring some flexibility to static budgets but do little else.

-Rolling versus activity-based budgets
+Rolling vs. activity-based budgets

-Activity-based budgeting (ABB) is a technique rather than a budgeting model.
+Activity-based budgeting (ABB) is a technique rather than a budgeting model:

-• Managers determine the activities that lead to profits and reduce their associated costs as much as possible.
+- Managers determine the activities that lead to profits and reduce their associated costs as much as possible

-• For example, if your company relies on PPC ads to drive sales, optimizing PPC ads by trimming budgets will boost your net margins significantly.
+- For example, if your company relies on PPC ads to drive sales, optimizing PPC ads by trimming budgets will boost your net margins significantly

 You can implement ABB within your rolling forecasts.
 For example, you can trim costs within every profit-driving process at the end of the month to preserve your rolling 12-month forecast.

-ABB can minimize the importance of cost-centers in your business.
-For instance, human resources and accounts payable are cost-centers essential to your business.
+ABB can minimize the importance of cost centers in your business.
+For instance, human resources and accounts payable are cost centers essential to your business.

 Quantifying these departments' impact on profits is tough, making it challenging for you to implement ABB when defining their budgets.